zq99/export_custom_arraylist_to_csv/README.md

 # Export Custom Java List to CSV

-A utility class that exports any java list with custom objects to a csv file.
+A utility class that exports the data in any java list with custom objects to a csv file.

 ## Example